-1. Awards: Modular Regulations Gateway Year BVetMed 2.
-Applicable to Academic Year: 2020/21 3.
+1. Awards: Modular Regulations Gateway Year BVetMed , , 2.
+Applicable to Academic Year: 2025/26 3.
 Credit Value and Award Regulations: The credit value of each module and the required combination of modules for each award title is shown in the Part 2 Award Pathway document.
 4. Marking Criteria: Examinations, In-Course Assessment and Library Project The appropriate College Common Grading Scheme will be used for marking extended pieces of work depending on the type of assessment.
 The 0-10 marking scheme used for short answer responses of a factual nature.
-The Common Grading Schemes available are: Multiple Choice Questions The number of marks available for each type of question will be clearly stated on the examination paper.
+The Common Grading Schemes available are: Common Grading Scheme (LAQ) Common Grading Scheme (CPRQ - Undergraduates) Common Grading Scheme (CFRQ = Ordergraduates) Common Grading Scheme (Reflective Writing) Multiple Choice Questions The number of marks available for each type of question will be clearly stated on the examination paper.
 A question left unanswered or deleted by the student will score zero.
 The pass mark for the MCQ examination as a whole will be set according to approved and accepted standard setting protocols, normalised and then scaled.
 Oral Presentations & Oral Examinations The College marking scheme for Oral Presentations will be used for all appropriate presentations and the marking scheme for Masters Research Project Oral Examinations will be used for appropriate Oral Exams.
 5. Requirements to Pass 5.1.
-Requirements to Pass each Module for the Certificate of Higher Education Biological Sciences 5.1.1.
-To have achieved a weighted, aggregated average of at least 40% (or gained exemptions) from all of the pieces of work combined AND 5.1.2.
-To pass any practical assessment 5.2.
+Requirements to Pass each Module for the Certificate of Higher Education Biological 5.1.1.
+Sciences To have achieved a weighted, aggregated average of at least 40% (or gained exemptions) from all of the pieces of work combined 5.2.
 5.2.1.
 Requirements to Pass each Module for the BVetMed Gateway To have achieved a weighted, aggregated average of at least 50% (or gained exemptions) from all of the pieces of work combined AND 5.2.2.
-To pass any practical assessment 5.3.
-Requirements to be Awarded a Certificate of Higher Education or Progress to Level 5 of 5.3.1. a BSc Course: To have passed individual module(s) (including exemptions) according to 5.1. above amounting to 120 credits OR 5.3.2.
-To have gained a weighted aggregated average of 40% from modules to the value of 120 credits with modules amounting to a total of no more than 30 credits gaining a mark between 30 and 39%.
-All other modules must gain a mark of 40% or more.
+To pass the computer-based Animal Handling assessment AND 5.2.3 Attend the formative ISF Oral 5.3.
+Requirements to be Awarded a Certificate of Higher Education or Progress to Level 5 of 5.3.1. a BSc Course: To have passed individual module(s) (including exemptions) according to 5.1. above amounting to 120 credits OR